awsdocs/amazon-s3-userguide/doc_source/intelligent-tiering-overview.md

 ## S3 Intelligent\-Tiering access tiers<a name="intel-tiering-tier-definition"></a>

+The following explains different automatic and optional access tiers\.
+When objects move between access tiers the storage class remains same\.

 Frequent Access tier \(automatic\)
 This is the default access tier that any object created or transitioned to S3 Intelligent\-Tiering begins its lifecycle in\.
 An object remains in this tier as long as it is being accessed\.
 The Frequent Access tier provides low latency and high throughput performance\.